peteroupc/peteroupc.github.io/estimation.md

     2. If _s_&ge;0, add ln(1+_s_+_s_\*_s_/2)/_alpha_ to _w_.
 Otherwise, subtract ln(1&minus;_s_+_s_\*_s_/2)/_alpha_ from _w_.
 15. Return _w_/_n_.

-The standard deviation sub-algorithm follows.
+The standard deviation subalgorithm follows.

 1. Generate 1 or 0 with equal probability.
 If 1 was generated this way, return 0.
 2. Get two samples from the stream, call them _x_ and _y_.